 Early Childhood Development Program (ECDP)

 The Early Childhood Development Program offers literacy enriched play for children who are 3 years old before March 1 of the upcoming school year.

 French Immersion is an education program in which students are taught some or all of their subjects using French as the language of instruction.
 As they continue in the program, students develop the ability to speak, comprehend, read, and write in both French and English.

 Safe and Caring Schools (SC)

-This school within a school concept allows students from Grades 4 to 12 to focus on hockey and dance skills to the next level through this passion-based education.
+This school within a school concept allows students from Grades 4 to 12 to focus on hockey, basketball, cricket, soccer, and dance skills to the next level through this passion-based education.